TestRigor - Review

 Apart from having quite a lot of handy features, like checking the steps of the UI tests and viewing the details, what I liked the most is the fact that test steps are being created in plain English language, just check this simple test case I made for experimentation purposes:

-You can either record tests by simply using the browser extension, or write them from scratch - completely codeless in both cases.
+You can either record tests by simply using the browser extension or write them from scratch - completely codeless in both cases.
 This is something that can be very useful for the whole team, including business-oriented people, like Business Analysts and Product Owners.
-So they will be able not just create, but also get back to the test and edit it at any time.
+So they will be able not just to create but also get back to the test and edit it at any time.
 Also, if you do things “right” and cover most of your business logic at lower (faster and cheaper) test levels, you could have fewer crucial end-to-end UI tests, which can be recorded with a tool like testRigor to save additional time.

 So to sum it up, testRigor looks quite promising, and I think it might be a great choice for certain products.
 Analyze your context and needs, and you’ll find that often it’s way cheaper to use a tool that can help you speed up test creation and execution rather than building everything from the ground up and re-inventing the wheel.